 Dr Neera Bhatia is a Senior Lecturer in Law at Deakin University.
-She has previously held the role of Director of Research in the Deakin Law School, in addition to convenor of the Law School research seminar program.
-She holds an LLB (Hons), Masters in Law (UK) and a Doctorate in Law from Deakin University.
+She has previously held the role of Director of Research in Deakin Law School, in addition to convenor of the Law School research seminar program.
+She holds an LLB (Hons), Masters in Law (with distinction) and a Doctorate in Law from Deakin University.

 She is the author of 'Critically impaired infants and end of life decision making: Resource allocation and difficult decisions' published by Routledge Cavendish (UK).
 Her research interests are in the area of health law, more specifically, end of life decision making, bio-ethics and global health issues concerning infants and children.
 She also researches in the area of organ donation, euthanasia and more recently in the area of cryonics.